-For the purposes of these terms and conditions ‘subscriber’ means the individual or organisation that has purchased a publication from the International Energy Agency (IEA) and the term ‘user’ means any individual user who accesses that publication.
+For the purposes of these terms and conditions ‘subscriber’ means the individual or organisation that has purchased a publication from the International Energy Agency (IEA) and the term ‘user’ means any individual user who is an employee of a subscriber or an individual performing the functions of an employee on a temporary basis, independent contractor or consultant who is performing work solely for the subscriber and who accesses that publication.

 - Use of any data or statistics publication that the IEA provides in the form of a papercopy book or PDF via its Bookshop (‘IEA Data’) constitutes an agreement between the IEA and the subscriber as well as the subscriber’s and each user’s acceptance of the following terms and conditions and the IEA's disclaimer.

 - IEA Data is subject to copyright by the OECD/IEA.
 The subscriber is responsible for any breach of copyright it or its users may commit.